-Hire inspectors to perform these 10 specialized home inspections to reveal potential problems before you’re scrambling to close on your home sale.
+Hiring these specialized inspectors can help reveal potential problems before you’re scrambling to close on your home sale.

-What will the inspector discover?
+What will the inspector discover inside your home for sale in Atlanta, GA?
 What hidden home flaws will end up costing you?

-The savvy seller, however, knows to get ahead of the game.
-Pest inspections, foundation assessments, mold testing — there are plenty of specialty inspections you can have done on your home while prepping it for sale.
+However, a savvy seller knows to get ahead of the game.
+From pest inspections to foundation assessments and mold testing, there are plenty of specialized precautions you can take to prep your home for sale.

-Here are 10 uncommon home inspections you might want to consider before listing your property.
+Here are 10 uncommon presale home inspections you should consider before listing your property.

 1. Termites and other pests

-Scary but true: If your home was built before 1975, there’s a good chance asbestos is present in one or more of its building materials.
-It’s most commonly seen as thermal insulation in basements, but back in the day, asbestos could be found in anything from window caulk to attic insulation.
+If your home was built before 1975, there’s a good chance asbestos is present in one or more of its building materials.
+Scary but true.
+It’s most commonly seen as thermal insulation in basements, but pre-1970s, asbestos could be found in anything from window caulk to attic insulation.

-Now for the good news: In and of itself, asbestos isn’t a health hazard.
-It’s only when it begins to crumble that you should worry.
-Bring in an inspector to assess the condition of any known asbestos; if he recommends removal, tackle that before listing.
+Asbestos is hazardous only when it begins to crumble.
+Bring in an inspector to assess the condition of any known asbestos; if they recommend removal, tackle that before listing.

-If yours is an older home, the threat of foundation settling looms large.
-A bit of settling is expected, but when you’re heading into Tower of Pisa territory, that’s where the troubles start.
+If you live in an older home, the threat of foundation settling looms large.
+A bit of settling is expected, but when you’re heading into Tower of Pisa territory, that’s where the troubles begin.

-A foundation engineer can come in and look for telltale signs — a cracked wall, a twisted window frame, horizontal cracks in the foundation itself — and then offer a timetable for repair.
-(Foundations settle very slowly, and if a buyer plans to stay in the home for only a few years, they might not be as concerned.)
+Have a foundation engineer look for signs such as a cracked wall, twisted window frames, or horizontal cracks in the foundation itself — and then offer a timetable for repair.
+(Pro-tip: Foundations settle very slowly, and if a buyer plans to stay in the home for only a few years, they might not be as concerned.)

-Houses go through many iterations: a home business here, a couple of rental apartments there.
+Homes go through many stages: a home business here, a couple of rental apartments there.
 That also means a lot of electrical rewiring, which can lead to code violations.
 Bring in an electrician you trust who’s also familiar with the neighborhood architecture and history so they know what problems to look for.

-Sure, that wood-burning fireplace is a major draw to buyers, but you’re also going to field a lot of questions about its condition.
+While that wood-burning fireplace is a major draw to buyers, prepare yourself for questions about its condition.
 A chimney inspector can make sure the flue liners and inside bricks are in good shape and that smoke is exiting the house properly.

-If yours is a nonworking fireplace with the potential of being opened back up (another buyer draw), you might want to send someone up to your roof to inspect the chimney exterior.
+If you have a nonworking fireplace with the potential to be reopened (another buyer draw), you might want to send someone to your roof to inspect the chimney exterior.

-Again, just because lead paint was officially banned in 1978 doesn’t mean it isn’t still lurking in your home — it might be left over from a bygone era or have been illegally applied in the ’80s.
+Just because lead paint was banned in 1978 doesn’t mean it isn’t still lurking in your home.

-If you have any concerns — and especially if your home is likely to attract buyers with young children — bring in a certified lead abatement contractor.
+If you have any concerns — especially if your home will attract buyers with young children — bring in a certified lead abatement contractor.
 At the least, you’re doing the neighborhood a public health service.

-Roof repair is one of those expenditures that make buyers wish they’d never entered the real estate market in the first place.
-Hire someone who specializes in your specific roof material (rubber, slate), and if damage exists, get a firm estimate on the repairs or replacement so a buyer doesn’t overstate those costs later during negotiations.
+Roof repair is one expense that makes buyers wish they had never entered the real estate market in the first place.
+Hire someone who specializes in your roof material (rubber, slate, etc.) to confirm whether damage exists, and get a firm estimate on the repairs or replacement so a buyer doesn’t overstate those costs later during negotiations.

-If you live on a hill, there’s always a chance the soil could crumble in ferocious weather; a soil inspector can affirm your land’s stability.
-If you have a large plot that might woo potential gardeners, an inspector can also test for soil contamination.
+If you live on a hill, you run the risk that soil could crumble in ferocious weather.
+Before you sell, a soil inspector can affirm your land’s stability.
+If you have a large plot that would captivate potential gardeners, an inspector can also test for soil contamination.

-You love that gnarled old chestnut in the backyard but have always wondered why its leaves grew so sparsely.
+You’ve love that old chestnut in the backyard but have always wondered why its leaves grow so sparsely.
 Before pitching the idea of a treehouse to the next owners, bring in an arborist to test the tree’s long-term viability.

 It’s not just for hypochondriacs anymore.
-The health dangers of mold are well documented, and its threat frequently looms in the minds of real estate shoppers.
-A good mold inspector will ask you the history of the home, including any past water damage, and then do a visual tour of your place before testing for various spores.
+The health dangers of mold are well-documented, and its threat is on the minds of real estate shoppers.
+A good mold inspector will ask you the history of the home, including past water damage, and then do a visual tour of your place before testing for various spores.